 If planning to seek a berth at the Hayling Yacht Company it would be best to call in advance on 023 9246 3592, and check their website below:

 They are a well established full working boatyard to be found at the end of Mill Rythe Creek.
 They run a half tide Marina for boats that can take the ground, and can offer toilets, showers, water and electricity.
-Charges here (2018) are £2.31 per metre per day (min 6.1 metres).
+Charges here (2022) are "about" £2.40 per metre per day (min 6.1 metres).
 Shore power where available will cost £3.00 per night.
 Boats can be lifted here, repairs carried out and maintenance tackled.

 The yard is approached by the Emsworth Channel, and turning to port when adjacent to the red can Mill Rythe Buoy.
 The way in is then marked by red and green posts, and where the channel splits the South Westerly route is followed for the yard.